Unemployment Insurance and Benefits

 Changes to Unemployment Insurance

 On March 17 Governor Roy Cooper signed Executive Order 118, making unemployment insurance benefits more widely available.
-According to the Division of Employment Security, the following changes are now in effect for individuals eligible for benefits due to COVID-19:
+According to the Division of Employment Security, the following changes are now in effect for all those eligible for benefits due to COVID-19:

 Waiting Period.
-Normally, individuals do not receive payment for the first week of their claim for unemployment—this is the one-week waiting period.
+Normally, payment will not be received for the first week of the unemployment claim —this is the one-week waiting period.
 The one-week waiting period is waived for people filing as a direct result of COVID-19.

 Note: After you file your claim, your last employer is given, by law, 10 days to respond to DES about your claim.
 No payment will be released until after this 10-day period.
-If there are no issues with a claim, individuals typically receive payment within about 14 days of filing their initial claim.
+If there are no issues with a claim, you will typically receive payment within about 14 days of filing your initial claim.

 Work Search Requirements.
 Executive Order 118 allows some requirements to be waived for people filing for unemployment due to COVID-19.
 If you are filing due to COVID-19, you may answer ‘yes’ to the following question on the Weekly Certification: ‘Did you look for work?’

-Note: Requirements for performing a work search and being able and available for work are still in effect for individuals filing for unemployment due to reasons other than COVID-19.
+Note: Requirements for performing a work search and being able and available for work are still in effect for those filing for unemployment due to reasons other than COVID-19.

 No charges will be assessed to an employer’s account for any benefits paid as a direct result of COVID-19.